kolkhis/tech-notes/perl/basics.md

 ```bash
 perl -e 'print "Hello, world\n"'
 ```
-Double quotes interpolate variables, so single quotes are preferred.
+If you use double quotes in your `-e` expression, the shell expands variables.
+Single quotes are preferred for that reason.

+---

 Use the `-E` flag to run the commands to enable some of the pro core features (i.e., the `use strict` pragma.)
 ```bash